Matrices¶

 -

-Parameters: x (matrix) – The matrix to find the eigenvalues of.
-Return type: the eigenvalues the matrix.
-Note
+- Find the eigenvaleus of a matrix. - Parameters: - x (matrix) – The matrix to find the eigenvalues of. - Return type: - the eigenvalues the matrix. - Note - This function does not find any eigenvectors (and should but bugs). - See also

 -

-Parameters: x (matrix) – Finds the inverse of this matrix.
-Return type: \(x^{-1}\) Finds the inverse of the matrix; can be expensive time-wise!
+- Find the inverse of a matrix. - Parameters: - x (matrix) – Finds the inverse of this matrix. - Return type: - \(x^{-1}\) - Finds the inverse of the matrix; can be expensive time-wise! - See also

 -

-Parameters: x (matrix) – Finds the inverse of this matrix.
-Return type: matrix See also
+- Finds the Moore-Penrose pseudoinverse. - Parameters: - x (matrix) – Finds the inverse of this matrix. - Return type: - matrix - See also

 -

-Parameters: x (matrix) – The matrix to compute the rank of.
-Return type: Double.
-The rank of the matrix.
-See also
+- Compute the matrix rank of a matrix. - Parameters: - x (matrix) – The matrix to compute the rank of. - Return type: - Double.
+The rank of the matrix. - See also

 -